How To Edit Your WordPress User Profile

 Your Profile Sections

-Please refer to the above image as you work through the descriptions below.
+Please refer to the above screenshot as you work through the sections below.

-As explained previously, you can access your profile screen by clicking on the “Howdy, User Name” section and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.
+As described above, you can always access your profile section by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.

 Profile > Personal Options